cuba-labs/java-electron-tutorial/README.md

 ### Use Gradle Node.JS plugin com.moowork.node instead of manual Node installation

 It is much easier to manage Node.js from build script than maintaining separate installation of it on developer machines.
-See example in: https://github.com/jreznot/electron-java-app/blob/master/build.gradle
+See example on: https://github.com/jreznot/electron-java-app/blob/master/build.gradle

 ## Real-life application